ogobrecht/ogobrecht.github.io.sources/content/posts/2020/why-i-like-sqlplus-for-deployment-scripts.md

 If you are on Mac OS or Linux than you have to update to the latest SQLcl version 19.4 or use also the described workaround.

+## UPDATE July 20, 2020

+The Bug still exists in SQLcl 20.2 and SQL Developer 20.2 under Windows - we have to wait a bit longer...

 Again: happy scripting :-)<br>
 Ottmar